EU Investigates If Amazon Hurts Competition By Using Sellers' Data

 If the EU finds that Amazon violated competition rules, the company could face fines and requirements to change how it operates.
 The probe could also be dropped.

-In March, the European Commission hit Google with $1.7 billion fine for "abusive practices" in online advertising.
+In March, the European Commission hit Google with a $1.7 billion fine for "abusive practices" in online advertising.
 The commission said Google abused its market dominance by keeping its rivals from working with firms that had deals with Google.

 In the U.S., the Federal Trade Commission has reportedly approved a $5 billion settlement with Facebook to end an investigation into the tech giant's privacy missteps.

-Big Tech and other large corporations have also been criticized by Democratic presidential candidates.
+Big Tech and other large corporations also have been criticized by Democratic presidential candidates.